 Green Buildings: In Design

-UBC Okanagan initiated the design of an Interdisciplinary Collaboration and Innovation building (ICI) in 2020.
+UBC Okanagan initiated the design of x̌əl sic snpax̌nwixʷtn in 2020.
 Targeting LEED® Gold certification, this academic facility is being designed to foster interdisciplinary knowledge, support collaborative, team-based learning and innovative approaches to teaching.
-The ICI is also going to be an excellent example of passive design principles implemented to reduce operational energy and carbon loads for this energy intense building type.
+The building is also going to be an excellent example of passive design principles implemented to reduce operational energy and carbon loads for this energy intense building type.

-Overall, the ICI building will consume 63% less energy and emit 92% few emissions compared to a LEED® baseline facility.
+Overall, x̌əl sic snpax̌nwixʷtn will consume 63% less energy and emit 92% few emissions compared to a LEED® baseline facility.

 Green Buildings: 2018 – Present

-Nechako Student Residence and Commons Block is targeting LEED® Gold Certification.
-Completed in 2021, this mixed-use ‘hub’ combines 220-student resident housing units with 24-hour services and amenities and a 450-seat dining hall.
-Social shared spaces integrated into the building’s design will offer students with many opportunities for social engagement.
+Completed in 2021 and achieving LEED® Gold Certification in 2023, Nechako Student Residence and Commons Block is a mixed-use ‘hub’ that combines 220-student resident housing units with 24-hour services and amenities and a 450-seat dining hall.
+Social shared spaces integrated into the building’s design offer students many opportunities for social engagement.
 The facility is also the most recent facility to be connected to the campus’ district energy system, which provides low carbon energy supply.

-The Skeena Residence is on track to become the first Passive House Certified dormitory in Canada.
+The Skeena Residence became the first Passive House Certified dormitory in Canada in 2022.
 Completed in 2020, the Skeena Residence provides 220 student resident units, including lounges, informal study spaces, activity room and laundry facilities.
 The project is targeting Passive House (Classic) certification, an internationally recognized energy standard characterized by a highly efficient building envelope and heat recovery ventilation system.
 Early certification steps undertaken in 2021 included an air tightness test (AHC), recorded as 0.08, exceeding the target of 0.6 AHC required for certification.

-The Commons Building is targeting LEED® Gold Certification.
-Completed in 2018, the Commons library expansion provides students with additional 6,596 m2 of study, learning and collaborative space while using no natural gas for environmental comfort.
+Completed in 2018 and achieving LEED® Gold Certification in 2023, the Commons library expansion provides students with additional 6,596 m2 of study, learning and collaborative space while using no natural gas for environmental comfort.
 Its HVAC system was integrated into the campus’ low temperature low temperature district energy system (LDES), which is used to heat and cool the building, reducing the campus’ reliance on traditional fuel sources.

 Green Buildings: Prior to 2018